aboutcode-org/extractcode/README.rst

-As a downside, the extracted content may not be exactly what would be extracted for a typical usage of the contained files: for instance some file may be renamed, special files and symlinks are skipped, permissions and owners are changed but this it is fine for prmary the use case which is analysis of file content for software composition or forensic analysis.
+As a downside, the extracted content may not be exactly what would be extracted for a typical usage of the contained files: for instance some file may be renamed, special files and symlinks are skipped, permissions and owners are changed but this it is fine for primary the use case which is analysis of file content for software composition or forensic analysis.

 Behind the scene, ExtractCode uses multiple tools such as: